pgalatis/pgalatis.github.io/_posts/2017-04-12-preparing_weight_volume_percent_solutions.md

 date:   2017-04-12 14:30:00 +0000
 ---

-One of the questions that keep popping up every now and then from fellow Conservators is "How do I prepare a 15% w/v solution of this solute into this solvent"?
+One of the questions that keep popping up every now and then from fellow colleagues is "How do I prepare a 15% w/v solution of this solute into this solvent"?

 Well, the answer is pretty easy.
 Weight per volume percent solutions are defined as follows:

 $$
 \begin{align}
-Concentration = \frac{mass{}of{}solute}{Volume{}of{}solution} x 100 \\
+C = \frac{m}{V} x 100
 \end{align}
 $$

+Where *C is Concentration of the solution*, *m is mass of the solute in grams* and *V is volume of the total solution*.
 This is usually expressed as grams of solute/100 mL of solution but it could be as easily expressed in L (liters) of solution.

 So, what does that tell us?
 Let me give you an example.
 Let's suppose that we need to prepare a 10% w/v solution of NaCl in an aqueous solution.
 This is of course nothing else than our well-known table salt.
 What do we do?